GenderDysphoria/GenderDysphoria.fyi/public/en/impostor-syndrome.md

 ### Patriarchal Oppression

-A common source of invalidation for AFABs is the conflation of gender with the systemic oppression of women, particularly among non-medically-transitioning non-binary people.
+A common source of invalidation for <abbr data-title="Assigned Female At Birth">AFABs</abbr> is the conflation of gender with the systemic oppression of women, particularly among non-medically-transitioning non-binary people.
 The message of "oh you just don't want to be a woman because of how women are treated" is far too often heard, and it can deeply infest your subconscious to the point of self doubt.
-But this doesn't make much sense, because if you're AFAB and not a woman, that makes you transgender.
+But this doesn't make much sense, because if you're <abbr data-title="Assigned Female At Birth">AFAB</abbr> and not a woman, that makes you transgender.
 And on average, society treats transgender folks worse than women.
 So transitioning to escape systemic oppression is a dumb concept (and I personally have never met a trans person who has done this).

 Radical Feminism's messaging of abandoning female gender roles can also make parsing your own feelings harder.
 "Am I actually non-binary, or am I just a feminist?"
 "Am I actually a man, or am I just a very butch lesbian?".
 For this, I encourage you to talk to cis woman feminists, especially lesbians.
 They'll complain about systems of oppression and the patriarchy, but the problems are all external, and they *want to be women*.
 Even very butch lesbians want to be women, just in a different way from mainstream femininity.